fare-patches/gerbil-wiki/Home.md

-Welcome to the gerbil wiki!
+Welcome to the [Gerbil Scheme](/vyzo/gerbil/wiki/Gerbil-Scheme) wiki!